PuenteVinicius/DashboardJs/README.md

 # DashboardJs
-A repository designated to learn how to create a dashboard with JS
+A repository designated to learn how to create a dashboard with JS.